389ds/389ds.github.io/index.md

 ---

 The enterprise-class [Open Source](docs/389ds/FAQ/licensing.html) LDAP server for Linux.
+LDAP is a protocol for representing objects in a network database.
+Commonly LDAP servers are used to store identities, groups and organisation data, however LDAP can be used as a structured NoSQL server.
-It is hardened by real-world use, is full-featured, supports multi-master replication, and already handles many of the largest LDAP deployments in the world.
+389 Directory Server is hardened by real-world use, is full-featured, supports multi-master replication, and already handles many of the largest LDAP deployments in the world.
 The **389 Directory Server** can be downloaded for free, and set up in less than an hour.
+[Get started with a new install!](docs/389ds/howto/howto-install-389.md)

 <div id="front-page-columns" class="container-fluid">